AlexCharlton/glls/README.md

 Defines a new `shader` named `NAME`.
 The (unquoted) form `GLLS-SHADER` should conform to language defined in the section [The glls shader language](#the-glls-shader-language).
 Before shaders are used, they must be compiled by OpenGL with `compile-shader`.

-    [procedure] (create-shader GLLS-SHADER #!key INPUTS)
+    [procedure] (create-shader GLLS-SHADER )

 Creates (at run-time) a new `shader`.
 The form `GLLS-SHADER` should conform to language defined in the section [The glls shader language](#the-glls-shader-language).
-The key `INPUTS` can be used to include additional inputs to the shader.
 Before shaders are used, they must be compiled by OpenGL with `compile-shader`.

-    [procedure] (compile-glls GLLS-SHADER #!key INPUTS)
+    [procedure] (compile-glls GLLS-SHADER)

 Returns the source string for a shader.
 The form `GLLS-SHADER` should conform to language defined in the section [The glls shader language](#the-glls-shader-language).
-The key `INPUTS` can be used to include additional inputs to the shader.

     [procedure] (compile-shader SHADER)